Responsive

 Parallel Functional Testing

 Parallel functional testing is the process of performing parallel functional tests to increase test coverage and decrease overall test execution time.
-It is commonly paired with parameterised test execution by giving a specific input and checking to get the expected output.
+Automation testing and automated testing frameworks, such as Selenium and TestNG, play a crucial role in enabling efficient parallel execution by allowing multiple tests to run simultaneously across different environments.
+It is commonly paired with parameterized test execution by giving a specific input and checking to get the expected output.
 For example, using the browser version as input, we can test a feature across multiple browsers or operating systems in parallel and at the same time.
+A well-organized test suite and properly designed test scripts make it easier to facilitate parallel execution and manage test dependencies, ensuring reliable and efficient testing.
 This would not only help us with time to market but would also allow efficient testing and optimized usage of resources.
-In the coming section, we are going to talk about the need for functional parallelisation with the help of an example.
+Implementing parallel testing strategies is essential to optimize test times and improve overall workflow efficiency.
+In the coming section, we are going to talk about the need for functional parallelization with the help of an example.

-Enabling functional parallelisation also has some challenges, let us understand these.
+Enabling functional parallelization also has some challenges, let us understand these.

 • Test Isolation: Each test may have its own set of dependencies, configurations, and compatibility considerations.
 Setting up and configuring multiple test environments for different tests can be time-consuming and complex, especially when ensuring consistency across environments.